LogtalkDotOrg/logtalk3/examples/benchmarks/NOTES.md

 you a balanced view on the trade-offs between plain Prolog performance and Logtalk programming features.

-The loader files load a module version of the tests when a back-end Prolog compiler that supports modules is used.
+The loader files load a module version of the tests when a backend Prolog compiler that supports modules is used.
 For most Prolog module systems, the performance of module calls is close or even identical to the performance of plain Prolog calls when using imported predicates and implicit qualification.